 And, if you own a restaurant, it’s probably not a great idea to require your all-female waitstaff to wear such skimpy uniforms on Valentine’s Day that they are cited for indecent exposure, as two bartenders are claiming occurred at this Chicago “breastaurant” (the owners deny they subjected their staff to any form of sex discrimination).

 Drivers Under the Influence

 Another risk on Valentine’s Day is people driving under the influence.
 Many couples go out to dinner that night, often including wine, champagne, or other alcoholic drinks.
-Single people may go out with friends to forget the holiday or drown their sorrows.
+Single people may go out with friends to forget their Valentine heartaches or drown their sorrows.

 Fortunately, Valentine’s Day is not one of the holidays with high rates of arrests for driving under the influence – but still, it happens.
 After this February 14 crash, if there was any doubt as to the cause, the at-fault driver removed it by drinking the wine she had in her car in front of the responding police officers.

 At TorkLaw, we love our clients and care about all the people in our communities.
 We want you to be safe and well this Valentine’s Day, and every day.
-But if you are injured, and your insurance company isn’t giving you the love they should, give us a call.
+But if you are injured, and your insurance company is giving you Valentine heartaches, give us a call.
 We’ll take care of you.